AhmetHamzaEmra/CakmaSair/README.md

 # **[Cakma Sair](https://twitter.com/Cakma_Sair)**
-Poem is the one of the best way to express eny emotion and ( we think ) the most beautiful way to use language.
-Ergo, we built a Twitter Bot which can compleate poem after giving the first couple words.
+Poem is the one of the best way to express any emotion, and (we think) the most beautiful way to use the language.
+Ergo, we built a Twitter Bot which can complete the poem after inputting first couple words.
 We use recurrent neural network and tweepy framework for this project.
-It was easier for us to do it in Turkish but Engish version is also coming soon.
+It was easier for us to do it in Turkish but Engish version is coming soon.
+It is not perfect yet, but we have some problem with computational power, so it will get better and better.

 ## Try it out!